cmars/kafka-schnapp/README.md

 Much of the charm implementation is borrowed from the Apache Bigtop kafka charm, but it's been heavily simplified and pared down.
-Jinja templating is used instead of puppet, and a few helper functions that were imported from libraries are inlined.
+Jinja templating is used instead of Puppet, and a few helper functions that were imported from libraries are inlined.

 This charm does not require any configuration.
 It relates to zookeeper and